Pensions crisis: Shift from defined benefit to defined contribution pensions

-UK state pension and private pension
+UK

 Due to the low savings ratio, rapidly increasing longevity, new taxation of pension funds (for instance the removal of the right to reclaim withholding tax on equity dividends), and above all falling investment returns, many pension funds are in difficulties in the early 21st century.
 Most of these funds have moved from defined benefit (final salary) to contribution-based benefits.
 Thousands of private funds have been wound up.

 In October 2017 the UK Government implemented a mandatory automatic enrolment system where full-time employees and employers have to make contributions to a workplace pension scheme.
 The UK Government commissioned an independent review of the State pension age by John Cridland and in 2017, amongst other measures, it proposed increasing the state pension age to 68 and removing the triple lock on state pensions.

 Risk-Sharing Pensions

 In 2018, the UK's Department for Work and Pensions began a public consultation on the potential launch of risk-sharing pensions.

 The consultation focused on the potential benefits of Collective Defined Contribution pension schemes, or "CDCs", which function like a Tontine by enabling savers to pool their money into a single fund to share investment risk and longevity risk.
 These schemes became popular in the Netherlands in the early 2000s.
 Legislation which would enable the UK's pension industry to reform its Defined Benefit and Defined Contribution schemes to CDC's is currently in the process of being passed by the UK's House of Commons.